 The Corporate Concentration offers a unique and powerful approach to prepare students to become transactional lawyers representing businesses and investors.
 After graduating, a student who has participated in the Corporate Concentration should have a theoretical and substantive foundation for corporate law fundamentals, including business associations, mergers and acquisitions and securities regulation.
 All Concentration students benefit from experiential learning gained through the Business Planning course, which provides students with drafting experience and exposure to the life cycle of a capital formation transaction for a hypothetical startup business.
-The final components of the Concentration are the completion of an additional four elective units that add to the substantive knowledge base needed by a corporate transactional lawyer and an independent research seminar.
+The final components of the Concentration are the completion of an additional four elective units that add to the substantive knowledge base needed by a corporate transactional lawyer.

 The Concentration prepares law students to “hit the ground running” in a transactional practice.

 The adviser for the Corporate Concentration is the Director of the Transactional Lawyering Institute.